SirIle/sirile.github.io/_drafts/service-discovery-on-docker-and-locally-using-consul-dns.markdown

 ### Prerequisites

+Following tools should be installed to make development easier.
+The versions I used are in the brackets.

-- Docker Machine
+- Docker Machine (0.2.0)
-- Docker client
+- Docker client (1.6)
-- VirtualBox
+- VirtualBox (4.3.26)

+On OS X side I used brew and brew cask to install the packages, in Windows I just downloaded the installation packets and installed manually.

 ### Starting the node

 - Create the Docker Machine node

+{% highlight bash %}
+docker-machine create -d virtualbox dev
+{% endhighlight %}

 - Start Consul

 {% highlight bash %}